nnadeau/academic-kickstart/content/post/20180821091143-a-flumph-interrupted.md

 Above you is just void, the infinite.
 No stars, no light, no distance, just pure blackness.

+{{% alert warning %}}
-> An invisible `gray slaad` is now following the group.
+An invisible `gray slaad` is now following the group.
-> It is the real reason for these attacks and explosions.
+It is the real reason for these attacks and explosions.
-> Coincidently, the party arrived in the plane while the `slaad` were mounting a cloak-and-dagger attack on the `mind flayer`.
+Coincidently, the party arrived in the plane while the `slaad` were mounting a cloak-and-dagger attack on the `mind flayer`.
-> Having learned about the party's arrival, the `slaad` now want to use them as pawns and decoys.
+Having learned about the party's arrival, the `slaad` now want to use them as pawns and decoys.
+{{% /alert %}}

 Looking ahead, you can make out what appears to be a sort of pyramidal structure outlined in glowing orbs.
 Elsewhere along what you conceive to be the horizon, there is just emptiness.